ubihazard/probook-4x30s/README.md

 ### Broadcom Wi-Fi

 Do the other way around.
 Mojave and below: enable `BrcmBluetoothInjector.kext` and disable `BrcmPatchRAM2.kext`.
-If you don‘t get Wi-Fi it means your card needs a [firmware uploader](https://github.com/acidanthera/BrcmPatchRAM#brcmbluetoothinjectorkext), so switch them around. *Do not use `BrcmPatchRAM2.kext` together with `BrcmBluetoothInjector.kext`*, as the linked page indicates.
+If you don‘t get Wi-Fi it means your card needs a [firmware uploader](https://github.com/acidanthera/BrcmPatchRAM#brcmbluetoothinjectorkext), so switch them around. *Do not use `BrcmPatchRAM2.kext` together with `BrcmBluetoothInjector.kext`*, as the linked page warns.
 Add Broadcom configuration parameters to OpenCore `config.plist` `boot-args` with your country code (`NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`):

 ```xml
         <key>boot-args</key>